Last updated: October 23, 2023

 *TESOL / TEFL program refers to your core TESOL / TEFL course (120-hour, 168-hour or 250-hour) plus any combination of specialist courses (TEYL, TBEC, IELTS, TEO) that might have been purchased at a discounted price at the time of enrolment.

 If you would like to withdraw from your TESOL / TEFL program prior to the course deadline in your Course Activation e-mail, please contact us at email@example.com to confirm refund eligibility.

 If you withdraw from your TESOL / TEFL program prior to OnTESOL activating your student account and sending the Course Activation e-mail, you will be eligible for a full refund minus a 3% credit card processing.

-You will not be eligible for a refund if you withdraw after the first 7 days (168 hours) of the start date in the Course Activation e-mail.
-Even if you are within the 168-hour limit, you will not be eligible for a refund after submitting the first assignment (120- hour Advanced TESOL, 168-hour Hybrid TEFL, TEYL, IELTS, TBE, TEO courses) or exam (250-hour course) to your tutor.
+You will not be eligible for a refund on any of the modules and specialist courses you didn’t access if you withdraw after the first 7 days (168 hours) of the start date in the Course Activation e-mail.
+Even if you are within the first 7-day (168-hour) limit, you will not be eligible for a refund if you withdraw after submitting the first assignment (120- hour Advanced TESOL, 168-hour Hybrid TEFL, TEYL, IELTS, TBE, TEO courses) or exam (250-hour course) to your tutor.